Infill Fast Track Program 2.0 FAQs and resources

 FAQs

-What will this Infill Fast Track Program 1.0 streamlined process not do?
+What will the Infill Fast Track Program 2.0 streamlined process not do?

-As this housing typology is considered discretionary in the developed areas (R-CG parcels), the discretionary process will remain – which means notice posting and advertising still applies.
-The community is able to comment and/or appeal if required.
-If major changes are required or the application does not meet the Infill Fast Track process once submitted, the application may be removed and put into the Development Application Review Team (DART) process.
+The housing typologies included in the program are considered discretionary in developed areas (R-CG parcels), therefore, the discretionary process will remain in place.
+This means that notice posting and advertising are still required.
+The community will have the opportunity to comment and/or appeal if necessary.
+If significant changes are needed or the application does not meet the Infill Fast Track process criteria once submitted, it may be removed and placed into the Development Application Review Team (DART) process.

 What missing middle typologies will be included in the Catalogue?

-The Catalogue will be for infill Residential Contextual Grade Oriented R-CG zoned sites.
-Typologies that will be displayed in the first Catalogue publication will be:
+The IFTP Catalogue will focus on infill Residential Contextual Grade Oriented R-CG zoned sites.
+The initial publication will feature the following missing middle typologies:

-• four (4)-unit townhouse (with a minimum of two (2) secondary suites), and
+• Four (4)-unit townhouses (with at least two (2) secondary suites)

-• four (4)-unit corner rowhouse (with a minimum of two (2) secondary suites).
+• Four (4)-unit corner rowhouses (with at least two (2) secondary suites)

 Does the Infill Fast Track mean the designs are automatically approved at application stage?

-Selecting one of these designs may result in a faster Development Permit approval, however, there is no guarantee of approval.
-Development Permit applications for this built form are Discretionary applications, subject to a planning policy review, and require notice posting and advertising and are subject to appeal.
+Choosing one of these designs may expedite the Development Permit approval process, but approval is not guaranteed.
+Development Permit applications for this type of built form are discretionary, subject to planning policy review, and require notice posting and advertising.
+They are also subject to appeal.

-If your design is not chosen, there may be future opportunities to submit.
-This is a pilot and if the program is successful, we hope to have future opportunities to add to the catalogue.
+If your design is not selected, there may be future opportunities to submit.
+This is a pilot program, and if it proves successful, we hope to offer additional chances to add to the catalogue.

-What if we don’t meet the minimum criteria?
+What if my designs don’t meet the minimum criteria?

-If your application does not meet the minimum criteria, your application will not be further considered for the IFTP Design Evaluation process.
-Based on the success of the program, we hope to offer opportunities for future submissions to the catalogue.
+If your application does not meet the minimum criteria, it will not be considered further for the IFTP Design Evaluation process.
+Depending on the program's success, we hope to provide opportunities for future submissions to the catalogue.

 Why is this program important?

-With an expected increase of an estimated 110, 000 new residents in Calgary between 2023 and 2028 (sourced from Corporate Economics), The City seeks to increase high quality housing availability through the Infill Fast Track Program 1.0 through a streamlined approvals process.
+With an estimated increase of 110,000 new residents in Calgary between 2023 and 2028 (sourced from Corporate Economics), The City aims to enhance the availability of high-quality housing availability through the Infill Fast Track Program 2.0 by streamlining the approvals process.

-• Improved predictability of service levels, timelines, and costs for this development and building application type
+• Improved predictability of service levels, timelines, and costs for this type of development and building application

 • Clear submission requirements